Our coronavirus response

 We believe that giving people clear, evidence-based and engaging information on looking after their mental health is a key part of our prevention mission.

 We remain committed to bringing readers reliable and relevant information.
-All of our pages are written and regularly reviewed by our mental health experts, in line with official advice on the coronavirus outbreak.
+All of our pages are written and regularly reviewed by our mental health experts, in line with official advice and guidance on the coronavirus outbreak.